 We want to use culture and creativity to make living better in the neighborhoods in cities or in rural areas in the Baltic Sea Region.
 The main objective of the Urban Cultural Planning project is to advance the capacity of public authorities in the Baltic Sea Region (BSR)and local NGOs and associations to collaborate on citizen driven cultural planning.
 The project is a cross border partnership of 14 Project Partners and 36 Associated Organizations in 8 countries.

 In this project we will collect the methods of cultural planning in a toolkit and provide mentoring on the use of it.

 We will organize 9 Urban Labs to adapt cultural planning methods for wider use in the BSR, including topics of cultural mapping, cultural visioning, stimulating local social innovation etc.

-Residencies for artists will be organized to have a fresh view on the potentials of the neighborhoods and games will be used to involve children and young people to empower their creativity in finding the best solutions for local challenges as well as well as finding new opportunities.
+Residencies for artists will be organized to have a fresh view on the potentials of the neighbourhoods and games will be used to involve children and young people to empower their creativity in finding the best solutions for local challenges as well as finding new opportunities.

 We will organize 3 conferences to bring together cultural planning practitioners with policy makers and stakeholders, regional and city planners, culture departments, NGOs, businesses and media.
 Conferences will take place in Kiel (2019), Gdansk (2020), and Riga (2021).